 Step into the confidence and relief of trusting who you are.

-Welcome—I'm Alexandra, a licensed therapist providing virtual psychotherapy to adults across New York State, including NYC.
+Welcome—I'm Alexandra, a licensed therapist offering virtual psychotherapy for anxiety, self-doubt, depression and relationship patterns to adults across New York State.

-In therapy, we work to understand these patterns, loosen the shame that can come with difficult emotions, and build a more trusting relationship with yourself.
-Over time, clients often feel less burdened by old dynamics, more confident in their voice and needs, and better able to show up in their lives and relationships as their authentic selves.
+In therapy, we work to understand these patterns, loosen the shame that can surround difficult emotions, and rebuild trust with yourself.
+Over time, clients tend to feel less weighed down by old dynamics, more grounded in their own voice, and freer to show up—in their relationships and in their lives—as who they actually are.

 Together we can help you: